RumaisaHabib/stories-project/README.md

 Now open <code>http://127.0.0.1:8000</code> on your browser to view the website.

 <h2>Adding/removing stories</h2>
-When you first deploy, there will be no stories.
 To add a story, first create a superuser for yourself by running
 <code>python3 manage.py createsuperuser</code> and create login details.
 Then deploy the website and open <code>http://127.0.0.1:8000/admin</code> on your browser.
 Log in with the credentials you just created.
 Now click on 'Storys' under 'Frontend' and add/delete stories to/from your website as you wish.